- City Services

-A residential organics diversion program is currently under development.
+A residential organics diversion program is in its final stages of program development.
 Upon implementation, residents will be equipped with an in-home appliance that will mash and dehydrate food waste.
 This process is referred to as ‘pre-treatment’ and substantially reduces the weight and volume of food waste.
 Pre-treatment transforms food waste into an odourless and dry soil amendment that can be used to enhance your garden or collected by the City.
 The program will include regular collection and a range of educational materials on how to use the pre-treatment appliances effectively.

 For fuller program details, please look at the Organic Waste Diversion FAQs.

 City residents from all neighbourhoods can sign up to be early adopters, see "Who is eligible?" in the FAQs section for more information on candidacy.
 As an early adopter, you will receive your appliance before the neighbourhood rollout.

 To be added to the early adopter's list, sign up here.